 Your application performance management software might be able to monitor a variety of applications and frameworks but what's more important is to evaluate the tool in terms of individual organizational business needs.
 For e.g. Your application performance management tool might help you monitor your web server and the underlying database performance stats; however, what about your in-house custom built web application performance management?
 An ideal application performance management tool should be flexible and support all the necessary monitorable touch points in an IT setup.

-As mentioned earlier, ideal application performance management solutions should pack the essentials i.e. all round monitoring, alerting and comprehensive reporting, eliminating the hassle of having to deal with multiple tools to measure and optimize application performance.
+As mentioned earlier, ideal application performance monitors(APM monitoring tools) should pack the essentials i.e. all round monitoring, alerting and comprehensive reporting, eliminating the hassle of having to deal with multiple tools to measure and optimize application performance.

 This is an interesting feature and an inevitable one.
 ADDM expands to Application Discovery and Dependency mapping.
 This essentially means one simple thing.
 Your application performance management tool should not just automatically discover all applications and servers in your network, it should also be able to categorize them (DBs, VMs, Servers, etc.) and and provide the user the ability to visualize application interdependencies.
 This feature in particular helps save time that is usually wasted trying to pinpoint a bottleneck in a horde of apps.